xyphos10/StorjScripts/README.md

 **Also, make the script runnable by using the command sudo chmod +x checkapi.sh**

-How to use the script?
+## How to use the script?

 Simply call the script passing the server address first and then the port number of the API, see example below.
-If not server or port are given then the default localhost and port 14002 are used.
+If the script is not given any server or port, the default localhost and port 14002 are used.

 ./checkapi.sh 192.168.0.1 14002